bardisty/ytdlrc/README.md

 ## About

-*   Designed to be executed via cron job.
+*   Designed to be executed via cron job or manually.

 *   Ideal for use on VPS's with small disk space as it moves files on completion rather than copying them.
 In testing I downloaded / uploaded